petrpopovdata/solar-usage-analysis-switzerland/README.md

 - Darker shades (pink/purple) indicate extreme inefficiency — useful to pinpoint which municipalities to audit or support.
 - Color distribution also shows inefficiency is widespread across cantons, not just isolated.
 - Cantons BE and AG appear to have a disproportionately high number of municipalities with underutilized solar capacity — indicating regional opportunity for better solar adoption initiatives or more efficient usage.
-- Municipalities with low installed capacity but high usage (Curio, Astano, Rovray, Clarmont) are potentially model cases of efficiency.
-These municipalities make the most out of limited resources — ideal for best practice case studies.
 - Upper-right quadrant (high capacity & high usage) is nearly empty, suggesting very few municipalities are both scaling and utilizing effectively.
 - Lower-left quadrant is densely populated — showing a long tail of low-capacity, low-usage municipalities, which may represent areas with either limited funding or weak policy engagement.
 - Opportunity zone: Mid-capacity + mid-usage municipalities might be the most scalable targets — they have infrastructure and moderate performance, suggesting room for improvement.